 Forget piston engines, the world’s first single turbine-engine jet is set to revolutionize personal aviation.
-And it’s not a prototype with deliveries still years away—the first jets have already been delivered, and there is awaiting list of over 600 Walking onto the tarmac at Westchester County Airport, New York, there was no question which plane we were going to fly; the Vision Jet looks like nothing else out there.
+And it’s not a prototype with deliveries still years away—the first jets have already been delivered, and there is a waiting list of over 600.
+Walking onto the tarmac at Westchester County Airport, New York, there was no question which plane we were going to fly; the Cirrus Vision Jet looks like nothing else out there.

 It’s best suited for regional transportation, so whether you’re flying between offices, on a golfing weekend hitting multiple courses, or flying to your second home, the Vision Jet—and you—can handle it.